peidevs/Event_Resources/PendingMeetUps.md

 ### Misc

+* Michael Easter on Project Loom in Java
 * Civic Tech Fredericton has offered to speak on civic tech
     - https://twitter.com/CivicTechFred/status/1512386614827364358
     - M. Easter met with their parent group in the summer of 2020 and can explain more